Nenkai/FF16Tools/README.md

 ## Roadmap

+* Support `.nxd` files - export/import from SQLite (let's not use excel like they did.)
 * Return building/unpack progress
 * Expose lib as a NuGet Package (for package consumption from i.e mod managers)
 * Find a GDeflate library that actually works cross-platform